 If testing is required, a one-hour assessment of the student is conducted with a consulting school psychologist.
 The screening instruments include a test of verbal and nonverbal reasoning.
 Additional information from a parent inventory is incorporated with test results to provide a student profile.
 Students who have a strong composite profile are recommended for the program.
-To schedule an apointment, please contact Dr. Valerie McDonald, PhD by email@example.com or call (757) 209-8798.
+To schedule an appointment, please contact Dr. Valerie McDonald, PhD by firstname.lastname@example.org or call (757) 209-8798.
 She is located at 1769 Jamestown Road, Suite 106, Williamsburg, VA 23185.

 Should I enroll my child in a course area of strength or an area of weakness?

 The Saturday/Summer Enrichment Program is designed to match children with courses that are in areas of their strength and interest.
 The program is not designed for remedial work nor for areas of relative weakness.

 Should my child bring a snack or lunch?

 Each teacher handles snack time in a different way.
 Please ask your child's teacher what the policy will be.
 Students are not permitted to visit the vending machines.
 Those attending more than one course during a session should bring lunch.
 Because of the increasing number of students with nut allergies, please do not send any nut products with your child(ren).

 What can I do while my child is in class?

 In Williamsburg, you may tour Colonial Williamsburg (passes are sold at the Visitor Center), shop in Merchant's Square, tour the DeWitt Wallace Decorative Arts Gallery, stroll the William & Mary campus, view the current exhibit in William & Mary's Muscarelle Museum, or visit the Williamsburg Regional Library.

 Where can I park during SEP?